dip-proto/fastly.js/docs/api/http-object-model.md

 `req.url` is the path-and-query as seen by the proxy. `bereq.url` is the absolute URL that will be issued to the backend, with the chosen backend's host, port, and scheme baked in.

-Header keys on `req.http` and `bereq.http` are stored lowercased.
-Setting headers from VCL works on whatever case you use — the runtime normalises lookups — but if you read these fields from JavaScript, expect lowercase keys.
+Header keys are matched exactly against the record — there is no case normalisation at lookup time.
+Headers arriving from the client are stored lowercased by the proxy (`index.ts` lowercases them before `vcl_recv`), and headers set from VCL keep whatever case the VCL source used.
+In practice this means VCL running behind the proxy should read client headers with lowercase names (`req.http.host`, `req.http.cookie`), while a header it set itself is read back with the same spelling it was written with.

 ## Response: `beresp` and `resp`